MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-single.md

 ## Known issue: Mellanox adapter debugger conflict

-By default, when a Mellanox adapter is used, the attached debugger blocks NetQos.
+By default, when using a Mellanox adapter, the attached debugger blocks NetQos.
 Therefore, if you are using an adapter from Mellanox and intend to attach a debugger, you can use the following command resolve this issue.
-This step is not required if you do not intend to attached a debugger or if you're not using a Mellanox adapter.
+This step is not required if you do not intend to attach a debugger or if you're not using a Mellanox adapter.

     Set-ItemProperty HKLM:"\SYSTEM\CurrentControlSet\Services\NDIS\Parameters" AllowFlowControlUnderDebugger -type DWORD -Value 1 –Force